Flooring Calculator

 Standards & Best Practice

-- Carton coverage is manufacturer-stated and varies by plank size - always use the figure printed on your box rather than a fixed number.
+- Carton coverage is manufacturer-stated and varies by product - always use the exact figure printed on your box rather than a fixed assumption.

 Related Calculators